aymendps/User-Driven-Procedural-Generation-Of-3D-Environments/README.md

 # User-Driven-Procedural-Generation-Of-3D-Environments
 More about this project can be found on my portfolio: https://aymendps.com/

+Developed using Unreal Engine 5, Blueprints and C++.

 As part of my capstone project, I successfully developed a user-driven tool that is capable of procedurally generating 3D environments.
 A complete software development lifecycle was conducted where I worked on all the features of the tool.

 The goal behind this tool is to provide a way for developers to easily, quickly, and cheaply create believable 3D environments for their games.